TLDR: Extreme Summarization of Scientific Documents

-We propose \ours, a novel method for learning to generate \tldrs.
-Our approach addresses two main challenges: (1) the limited size of the training data and (2) the need for domain knowledge in order to produce high quality \tldrs.
-To address these challenges, we propose utilizing {\em titles} of scientific papers as additional generation targets.
+We introduce \ours (\fullname), a simple yet effective method for learning to generate \tldrs.
+Our approach addresses two main challenges: (1) the limited size of the training data and (2) the need for domain knowledge in order to write high-quality gold \tldrs.
+To address these challenges, we propose using {\em titles} of scientific papers as additional generation targets.
 As titles often contain key information about a paper, we hypothesize that training a model to generate titles will allow it to learn how to locate salient information in the paper that will be also useful for generating \tldrs.
 In addition, all papers have a title, and thus we have an abundant supply of paper-title pairs for training.
-Following previous success utilizing control codes \cite{Keskar2019CTRLAC}, we append control codes specifying the style of the output to the source documents and perform training in a multitask manner by shuffling paper-title pairs with paper-\tldr pairs.